dqsully/advent-of-code/2023/01/rust/README.md

 There are no further optimizations for worst-case big-O complexity.

 There is a probabilistic optimization that can be made by searching forwards for the first digit and searching backwards for the last digit.
-If lines had a consistent distribution of digits within them, this would make the line parsing code tend towards `O(1/l)` on average, where `l` is line length.
-This would make the overall solution `O(n + n/l)` on average, `O(n)` worst-case.
+If lines had a consistent distribution of digits within them, this would make the line parsing code tend towards `O(1)` on average as the lines get longer and longer.
+There are `n/l` lines in the input, where `l` is line length, so this would make the overall solution `O(n + n/l)` on average, `O(n)` worst-case.

 This solution may benefit from explicit vectorization on modern hardware for a proportional reduction in time at a very high scale.
 This does not affect big-O complexity.